V1929/Salary-Dashboard/README.md

 ### Data-Jobs Dataset

-The dataset for this project comprises real-world data science job information from 2023.
-It provides detailed insights into job titles, salaries, required skills, locations, and job search platforms.
+The dataset for this project consists of real-world data science job information from 2023, offering comprehensive insights into job titles, salaries, required skills, locations, and job search platforms.

-In a professional viewpoint, analying this dataset allowed me to refine my Excel skills, particularly in query generation providing statistical insights to roles in data analytics as well as creating relevant visuals.
+From a professional perspective, analyzing this dataset enhanced my expertise in Excel, particularly in generating queries to derive statistical insights into data analytics roles and developing impactful visualizations.

 ![Alt text](media/Drop_Down.gif)